devzone777/skywire-xns/README.md

 **Author:** Ty Moses @cryptkeeper_mod

 **Program:**
-Install skywire-p2p on Linux running python 2.7/3.0 and zmq Stable on Ubuntu 18.04 LTS and 16.04 LTS although the should be no issues on Raspbian, Armbian, Arch Linux, Debian, CentOS.
+Install skywire-p2p on Linux running python 2.7/3.0, zmq, openssl, and twisted.
+Stable on Ubuntu 18.04 LTS and 16.04 LTS although the should be no issues on Raspbian, Armbian, Arch Linux, Debian, CentOS.

 Please open an issue if you have a problem with it.

 **SKY Donation:** 2MJdrNB21FGjXzBViqd2aomVRN6j7GT6ufN